martinSergeant/jbrowse_snp_viewer/README.md

 # jbrowse_snp_viewer

 ## Description
 A plugin for the genome browser Jbrowse.
-Displays  a tree (nwk file to be specified in the track data) and SNPd  (from a gzipped VCF file plus index )
+Displays  a tree (nwk file to be specified in the track data) and SNPs/rearrangements  (from a gzipped VCF file plus index )

 ![Screen Shot](test_data/screen_shot.png)